Betsy-Kalkwarf/UFOs/README.md

 ![alt text](https://github.com/Betsy-Kalkwarf/UFOs/blob/main/images/website%20before%20filter.png)

 Looking at all the data at once may be overwhelming.
 Therefore, I created ways for you to search through the different UFO sightings.
 You can search by date of the sighting, city, state, country, or shape of the UFO.
-THe screenshot below shows all the UFO sightings that were reported to be circular in shape.
+The screenshot below shows all the UFO sightings that were reported to be circular in shape.
 ![alt text](https://github.com/Betsy-Kalkwarf/UFOs/blob/main/images/filter_by_shape.png)

 If you want to see all the sightings that happened in your home state of Oregon, you just input “or” in the state filter.
 The results are shown below.